plagache/tensor.nn/README.md

 ## Details

+the base for this to work is the Function class that create:
+- context : parents, type[Function] / ops
+we have made an example in [Functionnement](examples/simple_function)

 Data can be of multiples types, and we can do Union of types in function of the types we can create different Tensor and determine what to apply